yuri-karadzhov/glsl-template-loader/README.md

 chunks/reduce-red.glsl
 ```
 vec3 reduceR(vec3 color) {
-  // We arge going to use a template variable $reduce
+  // We arge going to use a template variable $reduce that would be inlined with it's value
-  // Note that we use $reduce.0 to pass float value
+  // Note that we use $reduce.0 to transform int values from template to float
-  // And we expect to pass integer values to template
-  // Alternatively we can use cast float($reduce)
+  // Alternatively we can use cast float($reduce) or pass float string to template
   return vec3(color.r / $reduce.0, color.g, color.b);
 }
 ```